ibexa/documentation-developer/docs/guide/http_cache.md

                         s_maxage: 20
 ```

-Similarly, to apply performance tuning to avoid crawlers affecting the setup too much, set up caching of generic 404s and similar error pages in the following way:
+Similarly, by default we apply performance tuning to avoid crawlers affecting the setup too much, by caching of generic 404s and similar error pages in the following way:

 ``` yaml
 fos_http_cache: